Lande21/RolandeU.github.io/README.md

 - MIRACLE: GOD will provide always 100%.

 Day 15 of 365. **Brave and thouthful!**
-- DAY: Wednesday, Went to work, class, and second day of classes done,
+- DAY: Wednesday, Went to work, class, and sec
 - I have some interviews coming up, talked with fam yansetse mama ...hope this week gets easier!! rimwe ry'umunani gotta lock in in nsbe, hopefully